-The Company approved an employee share purchase plan in April 2019, which became effective on May 8, 2019 and is described in note 8.
-The plan provides a means by which eligible employees of the Company and certain designated companies may be given an opportunity to purchase common shares.
+The Company approved an employee share purchase plan in April 2019, which became effective on May 8, 2019 and is described in note 9.
+The plan provides a means by which eligible employees of the Company may be given an opportunity to purchase common shares.
 The plan permits the Company to grant a series of purchase rights to eligible employees under an employee stock purchase plan.